cyberbotics/webots-doc/guide/samples-howto.md

 **Keywords**: GUI, custom Qt-based robot window

 ![gui_tracker.png](images/samples/gui_tracker.png) This example shows the use of the deprecated Qt-based system to create custom windows.
-A [Supervisor](../reference/supervisor.md) is getting the position of five e-pucks moving randomly, and this information is sent to the custom robot window plugin called `tracking window`.
+A [Supervisor](../reference/supervisor.md) controller is getting the position of five e-pucks moving randomly, and this information is sent to the custom robot window plugin called `tracking window`.
 This window is based on Qt (embedded in Webots) and the `Qt utils` helper library.

 > **Note**: